FIBARO Intercom can show you everyone who has arrived at your doorstep with a 180-degree high-definition view and night vision.

 After proper installation of the FIBARO Intercom to run the device you need a:

-- iOS mobile device connected to the Wi-Fi,
+- iOS or Android mobile device connected to the Wi-Fi,

 - FIBARO Intercom App,